mcoblenz/mcoblenz-web/_pages/teaching.md

  We will start by studying techniques for gathering insights about users, and then we will read and discuss papers investigating major questions in the area: how do types help programmers?
 How can we analyze a programming language or other notation for usability?

 This course is just the beginning.
-After taking the course, you might want to do your own language design and research projects, potentially leading to publication!
+After taking the course, you might want to do your own language design and research projects, potentially 508leading to publication!
 I am looking for students to work with over the summer, and taking this course is great preparation.

 Detailed schedule information is in the [syllabus]({{ site.url }}{{ site.baseurl }}/assets/pdf/CMSC388W-202101-syllabus.pdf).